College Bowl: University Challenge

 A British version of the televised College Bowl competition was launched as University Challenge in 1962.
 The program, presented by Bamber Gascoigne, produced by Granada Television and broadcast across the ITV network, was very popular and ran until it was taken off the air in 1987.
 In 1994, the show was resurrected by the BBC with Jeremy Paxman (who was also hosting Newsnight at that time) as the new quizmaster.
 In 2022, it was announced that Amol Rajan would be taking over as host, after Paxman announced that he was stepping down, owing to Parkinson's disease.
 Since 2011, a Christmas-time edition has also existed, titled Christmas University Challenge, featuring often well-known university alumni.

 University Challenge New Zealand

-A New Zealand version of University Challenge ran from 1976 to 1989, hosted by Peter Sinclair.
-It had a three-year revival beginning in 2014, with Tom Conroy as host.
+University Challenge ran in New Zealand for 14 seasons, from 1976 until 1989, with international series held between the previous years' British and New Zealand champions in both 1986 and 1987.
+It originally aired on TVNZ 1 and was hosted by Peter Sinclair from 1976 to 1977 and again from 1980 to 1989.
+From 1978 to 1979, Sinclair was briefly dropped from the show and was replaced by University of Otago lecturer Charles Higham, Sinclair returned in 1980 and from 1981 to 1982, the show briefly moved to TVNZ 2, it moved back to TV1 in 1983 and remained on the network until the series original conclusion in 1989.
+The series was revived in 2014 by Cue TV and aired on Prime with Cue TV owner Tom Conroy as host and ran until its second conclusion in 2017.

 University Challenge Australia

-University Challenge in Australia ran on ABC from 1987 until 1989, hosted by Magnus Clarke.
+University Challenge, hosted by Magnus Clarke, ran in Australia on the ABC from 1987 until 1989.
+In the 1988 series, the University of New South Wales defeated the University of Melbourne in the final by 245 points to 175.